Reboare/security/webshell.md

 ### Obfuscation

 The following functions can be used to obfuscate the code.
+It's unlikely to fool a SOC analyst, but it's useful bypassing character filtering methods.

 ```
 eval()